Challenge a Will

 In all cases, you should try to resolve your claim or dispute informally through negotiation with the executor and the other beneficiaries.
 Most Will disputes settle outside of court.
 If you can reach resolution informally, the executor and the other beneficiaries will execute a Deed of Agreement that sets out the terms of the new arrangement.

-Strict time limits apply to challenging a Will, so speak with one of our lawyers as early as possible.
+Strict time limits apply to challenging a Will, so speak with one of our wills and estates lawyers in Cairns as early as possible.

 Our team’s expertise means that we resolve the majority of Will disputes without the need for court.
-Our team can also skilfully represent you at court of your matter goes to trial.
+Our wills lawyers can also skillfully represent you in court if your matter goes to trial.
 We have won significant court cases on behalf of our clients.

 The success or failure of a Will challenge will depend on several factors, including:

-Getting Cairns Wills and Estate Lawyer involved early will improve your chances of success.
+Getting Cairns Wills and Estates Lawyers involved early will improve your chances of success.
 Contact us to find out how we can help.